-- Check the suitability of the supply, is it AC or DC, is the voltage and frequency correct. - Ensure that there is a proper earth (3 pin socket outlet). - If in doubt consult site staff. - Make sure that the supply from the site is switched off. - Make sure that the charger switch on the PSU is switched off. - Lift the cover on the electricity inlet on the motorhome, and insert the connector on the flexible supply cable. - At the site supply point, connect the other end of the supply cable to this using the socket provided. - Switch on the main switch at the site supply point.
+- Check the suitability of the supply, is it AC or DC, is the voltage and frequency correct. - Ensure that there is a proper earth (3 pin socket outlet). - If in doubt consult site staff. - Make sure that the supply from the site is switched off. - Make sure that the charger switch on the PSU is switched off. - Slide up the cover from the bottom on the electricity inlet on the motorhome, and insert the connector on the flexible supply cable. - At the site supply point, connect the other end of the supply cable to this using the socket provided. - Switch on the main switch at the site supply point.